thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 }
 ```

-...thymeleaf will return only the `content` fragment of the `index` template -- which location will probably be something like `/WEB-INF/templates/index.html`, once prefix and suffix are applied:
+...thymeleaf will return only the `content` fragment of the `index` template -- which location will
+probably be something like `/WEB-INF/templates/index.html`, once prefix and suffix are applied.
+So
+the result will be completely equivalent to specifying `index :: content`:

 ```html
 <!DOCTYPE html>